abaisero/gym-gridverse/docs/guides/visibility_functions.rst

   :py:data:`rng` is used at all).

 .. warning::
-  The :py:data:`rng` argument is to control the source of randomness and allow for the environment to be seeded via :py:meth:`~gym_gridverse.envs.env.Environment.set_seed`, which in turn guarantees the reproducibility of traces, runs, and experiments;  if you wish to use external sources of randomness, you will have to manage them and their
+  The :py:data:`rng` argument is used to control the source of randomness and allow for the environment to be seeded via :py:meth:`~gym_gridverse.envs.env.Environment.set_seed`, which in turn guarantees the reproducibility of traces, runs, and experiments;  if you wish to use external sources of randomness, you will have to manage them and their